kubecost/docs/aws-cloud-integrations.md

 ### Add manually
 <details>
-	<summary>My kubernetes clusters run in the same account as the master payer account</summary>
+	<summary>My Kubernetes clusters run in the same account as the master payer account</summary>

 Attach both of the following policies to the same role or user.
 Use a user if you intend to integrate via servicekey, and a role if via IAM annotation (See more below under Via Pod Annotation by EKS).
 The SpotDataAccess policy statment is optional if the spot data feed is configured (see “Setting up the Spot Data feed” step below)